 About our Company

 Welcome!
-John Graham Tours is a small company, built over the past twelve years on the idea that cultural travel can and should involve meaningful contact with local people, remain current on the ways that tourism can positively and negatively impact local natural environments and economies, and above all provide genuine and extraordinary experiences for our tour participants.
-This is a family style operation.
+John Graham Tours is a small company, built over many years on the principle that cultural travel can and should involve meaningful contact with local people, remain current on the ways that tourism can positively and negatively impact local natural environments and economies, and above all provide genuine and extraordinary experiences for our tour participants.
+This is a family style operation begun in 2006, and operating tours every year since.
 Everyone gets to know John's family, and many participants return for subsequent trips, and/or maintain long term friendships with the Graham-Diasamidze family.

-The inclusion of traditional polyphony in our itinerary programming makes our tours unique.
+The inclusion of traditional polyphony in our itineraries makes our tours unique.
 Originally, we called the company Georgian Chant Tours precisely because of the emphasis on experiencing liturgical churches and monasteries by sounding the acoustics of the space.

 John's co-leaders are always excellent musicians.
 In each monastery church and cathedral that we visit, the sounds of medieval Georgian polyphonic singing resonate through the stone colonnades and soaring apses as visitors reflect on the fading frescoes, centuries of troubled history, the endurance of the Orthodox faith, and the austere architecture of Georgia's Christian monuments.